top of page

 When looking at social media specifically, the percentage of U.S. adults 18 and over who reported using social media increased from 5% in 2005 to roughly 80% in 2019.
 Among teens ages 13 to 17 years, 95% report using social media as of 2022, with more than half reporting it would be hard to give up social media.

-Our devices have become an integral part of our daily lives, and they are undoubtedly here to stay.
+Our devices have become an integral part of our daily lives, and they are undoubtedly here to stay and we have only seen the tip of the iceberg of what's coming in terms of technological advancements and the devices that will accompany them.
 However, as much as we rely on them, it is essential to manage our usage to prevent them from consuming our lives entirely.

 OK.
 That's the grim news about social Isolation and loneliness.